Work with Our Students

 We are happy to discuss new ways to connect industry with students.
 Our team can support in identifying potential partnerships and helping businesses build collaborations with courses and students.
 If you have some ideas, contact us on employability@falmouth.ac.uk

-If you're looking for virtual space to connect with our students, please email employability@falmouth.ac.uk
+If you're looking for opportunities to connect with our students, please email employability@falmouth.ac.uk

 For all you need to know about the benefits of working with international students and graduates, we recommend exploring the hiring process using information provided by the International Student Employability Group.